nishida98/animals-first-test/README.md

 ## Inspired By

-[Animals First](https://animalsfirst.com/), a shelter and rescue software.
+[Animals First](https://animalsfirst.com/), a shelter and animal rescue software.